Skip to content

 Short answers, pulled from the story.

-When did The Japan Times launch and who founded it?
+When was The Japan Times founded?